 Ryan Hunter-Reay dominated the race but triggered a seven-car accident 24 laps from the finish.
-It left team owner Michael Andretti disgusted because the crash wiped out Hunter-Reay and Andretti Autosports' other driver, James Hinchcliffe.
-Team owner Sarah Fisher fumed over her driver, Josef Newgarden, being taken out.
+It left Michael Andretti disgusted because it wiped out Hunter-Reay and his other driver, James Hinchcliffe.
+Sarah Fisher fumed over her driver, Josef Newgarden, being taken out.

 Scott Dixon took the lead after the wreck.
 But he knew he was short on fuel and pitted with two laps left in the 80-lap race.
 That gave Conway, who finished 16th in the season opener in St. Petersburg on March 30, his third career win, including this race in 2011.

-"I can't believe it," said Conway, who started 17th and overcame an early broken wing.
+"I can't believe it," Conway said.
 "I wasn't sure Scott was going to pull in there.
 Second would have been good, but this is awesome."

 Dixon said he pitted to avoid creating more problems: "The last thing I wanted to do was run out of gas in front of the whole field and cause a big accident."

 Problems began when Newgarden raced off pit road before Hunter-Reay to take the lead.
 But on cold tires, he wasn't going to hold off Hunter-Reay for long.
 Only Hunter-Reay didn't wait and tried to pass on the ensuing lap as they entered a tight Turn 4.
 The cars collided, Newgarden's hitting the wall and Hunter-Reay's hitting Helio Castroneves' car.